tylerearl09/AlgoGauge/README.md

 There are many features that still need to be added to the program, including:

-* A queueing system that shows the user where they are at in a queue, for now we just display a modal simulating a queue
+* A queueing system that shows the user where they are in a queue, for now, we just display a modal simulating a queue
 * The ability to compare and contrast more than 2 tests
 * The ability to compare and contrast hashing algorithms
-* Displaying perf date from the tests (it is returned from the JSON, we just currently are not doing anything with it)
+* Displaying perf date from the tests (it is returned to the DataBase, we just currently are not doing anything with it on the results screen)
-* An about me page describing the purpose of the program and other relevent data.
+* An about me page describing the purpose of the program and other relevant data.
-* The ability to select additional options, yet to be outlined by the professor, when choosing algorithms from the dropdown.
+* The ability to select additional options, is yet to be outlined by the professor when choosing algorithms from the dropdown.

 ## Running the project as it stands

-As it stands the project should run locally without much hiccups.
+As it stands the project should run locally without many hiccups.
 Upon cloning the repository to your local machine you should:

 * Make sure you have Node installed on your local machine
 * Run npm install on the algo-client and algo-server folders (this will install all the packages needed to run the program)
-* create a .env file in both the algo-client and algo-server folders containing the following variables
+* Create a .env file in both the algo-client and algo-server folders containing the following variables

 For the algo-client .env:
 * REACT_APP_BACKEND_PORT=5000 (The Port can be anything, 5000 is just used as an example here)